BU-ISCIII/chipseq/docs/output.md

   * bedGraph format files which can be imported to UCSC genome browser or be converted into even smaller bigWig files.

 *Refer to https://github.com/taoliu/MACS for the specifications of the output fields.*
+## Epic
+[epic](https://github.com/biocore-ntnu/epic) is a software package for finding medium to diffusely enriched domains in chip-seq data.
+It is a fast, parallel and memory-efficient implementation of the incredibly popular SICER algorithm.
+By running epic on a set of data ("ChIP") files and control ("Input") files, epic is able to quickly differentially enriched regions.

+**Output directory:** `results/epic`

+* `${sample_name}_diffusePeakCalling.txt`
+ * Tabular file which contains information about called peaks.
+Information include:
+  * Chromosome
+  * Start
+  * End
+  * ChIP
+  * Input
+  * Score
+  * Log2FC
+  * P
+  * FDR

 ## MultiQC
 [MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.
 Most of the pipeline QC results are visualised in the report and further statistics are available in within the report data directory.